- A purchase order is the official declaration of receiving an order

 Why is it important: International trade is complex due to varying rules and regulations by country, so a Letter of Credit with its monetary guarantee has become one of the safest forms of economic transaction.

 A Dock or Warehouse Receipt is a shipping document that proves a shipment of goods has been received by the international carrier and includes all the critical information about the shipment including characteristics, size, dimensions, and weight.

-Why is it important: Receipt of the document confirms that the shipment has been received in good condition.
+Why is it important: The receipt of the document confirms that the shipment has been received in good condition.